Last updated Sep. 17, 2023 by Charles Zemub

 Jeff Bezos founded Amazon in his garage when he was just 30 years old.
 In less than 25 years, he has turned it into one of the most recognizable brands in the world.

-Anyone who shops on Amazon knows that it’s easy to get lost in a rabbit hole of products.
+Anyone who shops on Amazon knows that getting lost in a rabbit hole of products is easy.

 And while it might not be as much fun as spending a couple of hours browsing through the latest tech gadgets or cute baby clothes, you can save a ton of money by taking advantage of Amazon hacks that make the retailer work for you.